xuanfeiren/xuanfeiren.github.io/_pages/misc.md

 In addition, I think I also like traveling, but I don't have too much experience.
 I hope I can see all over the world in the future, so that there are my footprints everywhere.

-## My Motto
+## Personal Philosophy

-My motto is "either read or write, body and soul, at least one is on the way".
-I often urge myself to read more and write more to record my current thoughts, and constantly grow in this process.
+**Either read or write, body and soul, at least one is on the way...** I often urge myself to read more and write more to record my current thoughts, and constantly grow in this process.
 This is also a bottom line of my life, no matter what kind of situation, can not forget to read and write.

-## Personal Philosophy

-Either read or walk, body and soul, at least one is on the way...

 ## Activities & Interests